quangminh0604/CS114_Project/README.md

 - Make sure **environment variables** are properly set before starting the app.
 - Customize your **database connection string** (`SQLALCHEMY_DATABASE_URI`) as needed.

-## 🧠 Machine Learning Models Used

-- 🔹 Logistic Regression

-- 🔹 Support Vector Machine (SVM)

-- 🔹 Decision Tree

-- 🔹 Random Forest

-Each model is trained using the Framingham Heart Study dataset, and their prediction performance is compared using accuracy and other metrics.
 ## 🛠️ Technologies Used
 - Frontend: HTML/CSS, JavaScript
 - Backend: Python, Flask, SQLAlchemy